Coronavirus: Ryanair could cancel up to 80% of flights

-Due to these restrictions, Ryanair expects almost all fleet to be detained in Europe in the next 7 to 10 days.
+Due to these restrictions, Ryanair expects almost the entire fleet to be detained on the ground in Europe in the next 7-10 days.
 There are also countries where the RYANAIR fleet will not be detained on the ground, but there are restrictions on social spacing.
 And these restrictions can make flights impossible to operate.

 And the future is bleak for RYANAIR.
 For May and April, officials of Europe's largest low-cost carrier expect to reduce operational program by up to 80% from normal period.
 But it is excluded that the entire fleet remains on the ground.

 Ryanair takes immediate action to reduce operating expenses and improve cash flows.
 This will involve the landing of surplus aircraft, blocking recruitment.
 At the same time it will ask the employees to enter the leave (volunteers).
 As of March 12, RYANAIR had over 4 billion euros in cash.

 At this time, the impact and duration of the COVID-19 pandemic are difficult to estimate.